shivangidas/compound-interest-calculator/README.md

 ### Compound interest with regular deposits

+I wrote a function `calculateWithoutFormula` where I use the simple interest and add it iteratively to the new principal to find the final amount.

+I used the following formula to verify my results.

 $$A = P * ({1+ {r \over n}} )^ {n * t} + {PMT * (({1 + {r \over n}}) ^ {n * t} - 1) \over {r \over n}} $$

     PMT - regular monthly deposits